F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 * Global ConfigMap provides control to the admin to create and maintain the resource configuration centrally.
 * RBAC can be used to restrict modification of global ConfigMap by users with tenant level access.
 * If any specific tenant requires modify access for routeconfig of their namespace, the admin can grant access by setting **allowOverride** to true in the extendedRouteSpec of the namespace.
 * Base route configuration can be defined in Global ConfigMap.
 This cannot be overridden from local ConfigMap.
-This is an alternative to CIS deployment arguments.
+This is an alternative to CIS deployment arguments.</br>

+_**NOTE:** Global ConfigMap should be created in a namespace which CIS is monitoring._

 ### Local ConfigMap